-NEW: From December 2014-November 2017, the Monroe County Dept of Public Health will have up to $5,500 in funding available through a HUD Lead Hazard Control & Healthy Home Grant Program.
+NEW: The Monroe County Dept of Public Health has up to $5,500 in funding available through a HUD Lead Hazard Control & Healthy Home Grant Program.
 Applicants must be eligible City of Rochester residential property owners who own pre-1978 housing units of no more than 4 units with 1 or more bedrooms that have lead hazards.
 Priority will be given to homes that house children under the age of six.
 All lead hazard control work will be conducted by EPA Certified Lead Abatement and Renovation Firms.
+This program runs through November 2017.
 Call (585) 753-5087 for more information.

 Did you miss the Coalition's Elizabeth McDade and the City of Rochester's Len Merritt on CITYWISE?
 CLICK HERE to watch the entire program.
 The City of Rochester's Lead Program saw a 120% increase in calls requesting free lead inspections after this program aired during National Lead Poisoning Prevention Week!
 Make sure your city house or apartment is safe from lead hazards by scheduling a FREE lead inspection with the City of Rochester by calling (585) 428-5323.

 The City of Rochester recently released its Eight Year Review of the Lead-Based Paint Poisoning Prevention Ordinance.
 Over 75,000 structures and 115,600 individual dwellings across the city have been inspected more than once in the past eight years!
 Check out the City of Rochester's awesome work!

 We are pleased to share our "Healthy Homes, Healthy Families" resource guides in English and Spanish!
 Call (585) 224-3125 to request free copies.